Andrew J. Stofan: NASA career

 Stofan became Deputy Associate Administrator for the Office of Space Science at NASA Headquarters in 1978, but returned to the Lewis Research Center as its director in 1982.
 Lewis had suffered badly from budget cuts and layoffs in the 1970s, and morale was low.
 There were even fears that the center might close.
 Stofan brought in new projects, including the Shuttle-Centaur and the Space Station power system.
 He went back to NASA headquarters in 1986 to head the Space Station Office, directing the design of the Space Station Freedom.
-He retired from NASA on April 1, 1988.> For his services, he had received the NASA Exceptional Service Medal in 1975 and the NASA Distinguished Service Medal in 1981.
+He retired from NASA on April 1, 1988.
+For his services, he had received the NASA Exceptional Service Medal in 1975 and the NASA Distinguished Service Medal in 1981.
 He also received the Presidential Rank Awards of Meritorious Executive in 1982 and Distinguished Executive in 1985.

-Later life
+Later life and death

 After retiring from NASA in 1988, Stofan joined Martin Marietta Astronautics as its vice president of Advanced Launch Systems and Technical Operations.
 In 1991 he returned to Cleveland as the president of Analex Corporation, a firm established and run by ex-NASA employees who provided engineering and management expertise to US agencies.
 He later served as director of Electro-Optical Systems at Lockheed Missiles and Space Company.
-His daughter, Ellen Stofan, served as Chief Scientist at NASA, assistant director of the National Air and Space Museum and Under Secretary for Science and Research at The Smithsonian.
+His daughter, Ellen Stofan, served as Chief Scientist at NASA, director of the National Air and Space Museum, and Under Secretary for Science and Research at the Smithsonian Institution.

+Stofan died in Fair Oaks, Virginia, on October 26, 2025, at the age of 90.